Muzha District

-Muzha (木栅 (Mùzhà, Mu^{4}-cha^{4}, Ba̍k-sa, wood fence)), alternatively romanized Mucha, was a district in Taipei City, Taiwan.
+Muzha (木柵 (Mùzhà, Mu^{4}-cha^{4}, Ba̍k-sa, wood fence)), alternatively romanized Mucha, was a district in Taipei City, Taiwan.
 The name refers to wooden fences built in the region to defend against attacks by Taiwanese Indigenous peoples.

-During Qing rule, the area belonged to Tamsui Ting.
-After 1920, during Japanese rule, the area belonged to both (内湖, Naiko) and (坡內坑) of Shinkō Village (深坑庄) of Bunsan District, Taihoku Prefecture (modern-day Shenkeng District and Neihu District).
+During Qing rule, the area belonged to Tamsui Prefecture.
+After 1920, during Japanese rule, the area belonged to both (內湖, Naiko) and (坡內坑) of Shinkō Village (深坑庄) of Bunsan District, Taihoku Prefecture (modern-day Shenkeng District and Neihu District).

 Muzha was transferred from Taipei County to become a district of Taipei City.
 In 1990, it merged with Jingmei District to become Wenshan District.